ianvalls90/zcore/README.md

 ```
 +-- artifact/              - FiveM source
 +-- mariadb/               - MariaDB source
-+-- server/                - main directory for the server and what gets sent (essentally www)
++-- server/                - main directory for the server and what gets sent
 |   +-- resources/         - Core resource directory for all the server modules
 |   |   +-- [assets]/      - All streaming assets
 |   |   +-- [dev]/         - Dev only scripts